purdue-orbital/Git-for-Orbital/README.md

 ```

-## Adding Code to the an Orbital Repository
+## Adding Code to an Orbital Repository
-Lets say you are going to create a new project to add to git.
+Let’s say you are going to create a new project to add to git.
 This is relatively straight forward.
 Navigate to the desired location, and use your shell (Git BASH for Windows, Terminal for Mac) to complete the following:

 1) To initialize an empty git repository in the current directory: